platformsh/platformsh-docs/sites/friday/src/get-started/flask/local-development/_index.md

 specific Flask implementation.
 {{< /note >}}

-Now that we have our flask application working on {{% vendor/name %}} we'll need a local environment to be able to make quick changes.
-Luckily flask already has a development server we can take advantage of!
-And we can utilize everything we set up previously with the flask development server.
+Now that we have our Flask application working on {{% vendor/name %}} we'll need a local environment to be able to make quick changes.
+Luckily Flask already has a development server we can take advantage of!
+And we can utilize everything we set up previously with the Flask development server.

 When we pushed our changes to {{% vendor/name %}} in the last section, it caused our database service to be redeployed which closed our tunnel, so first we'll need to reopen it: